Candida and Hormonal Acne: The Gut-Skin-Hormone Connection

 Key Takeaways

-• Hormonal acne often relates to fluctuations in hormones and can appear on the chin, jawline, and neck.
+• Hormonal acne is influenced by hormonal fluctuations and commonly appears around the chin, jawline, and lower face.

 What Is Hormonal Acne?